jdtdesigns/react_map_starwars_example/src/README.md

 * Using an object, make the background-color of the RightSection ```#888``` and the h1 color ```#fff```

 ### Hints
-* If you get stuck, check out [this guide](https://www.learnhowtoprogram.com/react-part-time-react-track/react-fundamentals-part-3/styling-react-css-objects) on injecting scoped/private styles.
+* If you get stuck, check out [this guide](https://www.learnhowtoprogram.com/react-part-time-react-track/react-fundamentals-part-3/styling-react-css-objects) on injecting styles into components using objects.